pedestal/pedestal/samples/servlet-filters-gzip/README.md

-# gzip
+# Servlet Filters

+This sample shows how to use Servlet Filters within your Pedestal services.
-This sample applies a gzip filter to the service configuration of Jetty.
+The sample specifically applies a gzip filter to the service configuration of Jetty.
 To check on the encoding of the server's response, hit with curl, requesting compression:

 `curl -vv --compressed http://localhost:8080`